DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 ![](./screenshots/comp_config.png)

-## STEP 9: Run the Migration Script on both Source database instances
+## STEP 9: Run the MV2ADB migration script on both Source database instances
 The migration script will export from your source databases, then import into your Autonomous database using data pump.
 For more information, refer to the official steps from my Oracle support (MOS) [here](https://support.oracle.com/epmos/faces/DocContentDisplay?_afrLoop=291097898074822&id=2463574.1&_afrWindowMode=0&_adf.ctrl-state=v0102jx12_4).

 - As root user on both source database instances, run the script in AUTO mode.